 - Given the time limits inherent in completing end of semester assignments or making up a missed final exam, this procedure cannot be used during the final exam period.
 Students are expected to take final examination at the scheduled times and to complete end-of-semester work by the deadlines set by the instructor.

-1) Students must coordinate their planned absence through either Rhonda Brown, the Chief Diversity Officer, (CDO) or Susan Young, the Director for the Office for Religious and Spiritual Life (ORSL) as soon as possible.
+1) Students must coordinate their planned absence through Susan Young, the Director for the Office for Religious and Spiritual Life (ORSL) or the Chief Diversity Officer (CDO) as soon as possible.
 All requests for an authorized absence under this policy must be given to the CDO or ORSL in writing and must contain a concise explanation of how the requested absence is related to a reason of faith or conscience or be an organized activity conducted under the auspices of a religious denomination or religious organization.
 Requests made for an authorized absence after the event will not be allowed without compelling circumstances confirmed by the CDO or ORSL in consultation with the course instructors.

 2) The CDO or ORSL will provide the student with a document verifying the date of the approved absence.
 The student is solely responsible for ensuring that the documentation authorizing the absence is provided to each of their instructors, whose classes or assignments will be affected by the absence, no later than 7 days after receiving the approved absence.

 3) After an instructor is notified by the student of this approved absence, the instructor will determine what adjustments, if any, will need to be made to the student’s scheduled class work or assignments.
 The instructor shall inform the student of these adjustments within two instructional days of receiving the student’s notification.

 4) If the student’s desired absence is on a day when a test is scheduled or an assignment is due, the instructor may require that the student take the test or submit the assignment before or after the regularly assigned date.
 In such cases the faculty member will arrange for an appropriate location for the test.